Silje's bio in brief

 In March 2012 the album Unciouded was released.
 On this album Silje can be heard with the two guitarists Hallgrim Bratberg and Havar Bendiksen where she was touring with (Silje Nergaard Trio), and some guest musicians.
 Silje is touring in some European countries and of course in Norway in 2012.
 An Asian (Korea) tour is announced for October 2013.
 On October 14 the short film 'Unclouded', made by the New York film director Steven Lippman, was presented at the Oslo Museum of Contemporary Art; the film was part of the exhibition'I Wish This Was A Song'.

 In June 2014 recordings for the new album took place.
 On this album Silje will be joined again by Håvar Bendiksen and Hallgrim Bratberg.
 Former basist Audun Erlien and drummer Anders Engen will also accompany Silje.
 Engen produced the album.
 Bendik Hofseth and Arve Hendriksen are guest musicians.
 Singers from the former vocal ensemble Gli Scapoli will contribute with an arrangement written by Vince Mendoza.
+The album will be released (international) in March 2015 and will have one cover song (from A-ha)

 In 1998 Tom Garretson (WildStar) became Silje's manager and his co-operation with Silje ended in January 2004.
 Some months Continental A/S took over, followed in the autumn that year by Pernille Torp-Holte (Unit).
 Since the summer of 2010 Pernille Torp-Holte left Unit and started up Heartbeat Management, from where she still is Siljes manager.
 All managers were/are from Oslo.